 Probably one of the coolest experiences available during your Hatteras vacation.
 Explore the Buxton Woods Coastal Reserve and the Cape Hatteras National Seashore by horseback!
 Enjoy the barrier island's natural beauty from an entirely different perspective.

-Your guided horseback tour will take you through Buxton Woods for 45 minutes, then you'll ride your trusty horse over the rolling sand dunes and onto the beach!
+Your guided horseback tour will take you through nature trails in Buxton Woods for 45 minutes, then you'll ride your trusty horse over the rolling sand dunes and onto the beach!
 Hatteras Island beach horseback riding adventures are available through Kitty Hawk Kites.

 Opened in 1987, the Frisco Native American Museum is a non-profit educational foundation with a 501(c)(3) status.
 Headquartered in a building which is nearly a hundred years old, there are few structures on Hatteras Island that were built in the early 1900s that are still standing.